elamaran619/amazon-quicksight-user-guide/doc_source/edit-a-filter.md

 # Editing a Filter<a name="edit-a-filter"></a>

-You can edit a filter by enabling or disabling the filter, changing the filter criteria, or changing the filter scope to include or exclude other visuals in the analysis that use the same data set\.
+You can edit a filter by enabling or disabling the filter or changing the filter criteria\.
+You can also edit a filter by changing the filter scope to include or exclude other visuals in the analysis that use the same data set\.

 You can't change the field a filter applies to\.
 To apply a filter to a different field, create a new filter instead\.